Smollky7/Smollky7/README.md

 <h1 align='center'>
- Hello people! 👋 My name is Jardel but they know me by Smollky.👨‍💻
+ Hello people! 👋 My name is Jardel but they know me by Smollky 👨‍💻
 </h1>

 *I would love to get into projects and be able to participate in something big and cool, I really like the idea of programming, I am really very passionate and it is very rewarding to work or study about it, and I know that programming can and is transforming the world more and more.*